breuerfelix/breuerfelix.github.io/projects/index.md

 ---

 <br />
+[King-Bot](king-bot/) - Selenium Bot for Travian Kingdoms Browsergame in Python

 [ReactJs-GraphQL-Authentication](react-graphql-auth/) - Authentication system with JsonWebTokens and ReactJS client communicating with an Express / GraphQL server

 [Async-Socket-TCP](async-tcp/) - TCP client and server written in Csharp for Web- or MMORPG-Server